The Future of Shopping? How Intelligent Commerce Will Change Everything

 Why I’m Intrigued (But Low-Key Nervous)

 But what happens when that same AI starts choosing my shampoo?
 My running shoes?
-My future kid’s school supplies (only a dog mom right now!)?
+My future kid’s school supplies (only a dog mom right now)?

 If this feels like part of a bigger shift, check out my post about Bill Gates’ prediction that we’re heading toward a 2-day work week.
 It’s wild to think we’re automating our way out of labor and decisions at the same time!
 Not entirely sure if it is a good thing or not yet.
+Just kidding, I think it’s a bad idea.

 Privacy, Bias, and (Yup) the Dreaded “Data”

 If AI is deciding what I buy, it needs a whole lot of data.
-My past purchases.
-My wish lists.
-My return habits.
-Maybe even my Google searches.
+My past purchases, my wish lists, my return habits, maybe even my Google searches.

 That means privacy gets dicey fast.
 Who owns that data?
 How secure is it?
 And if my AI agent is making decisions, who’s accountable when it gets it wrong?
+I am willing to bet my bank account this information will all be sold to the highest bidder as soon as it can be (obviously, my bank account isn’t enough for me to be the highest bidder at the moment).

 We’re not just outsourcing decisions…we’re outsourcing which options we even see.